GenesisEducationKyiv/front-end-school-3-0-vasvjuck/adr/0001-user-authentication.md

 - rapid deployment of robust, secure auth flows (credentials + Google OAuth).
 - built-in user management dashboard - no custom admin UI to build or maintain.
 - audit logs, MFA, and compliance features handled by Clerk.
-- seamless Next.js integration with Clerk SDK and middleware.
+- seamless Next.js integration with Clerk SDK.

 ### Negative
 - introduces a commercial SaaS dependency and recurring cost.
-- limited ability to fully customize login UX beyond Clerk’s component theming.
+While pricing starts low, it could scale up with user count or enterprise features
 - brief downtime or API changes at Clerk could impact our users if not monitored.
+- migrating away from Clerk later would require significant effort